Laws of black hole thermodynamics in semiclassical gravity: Hamiltonian formalism for semiclassical gravity in stationary spacetimes and the first law

-Note that imposing the equations of motion for this semiclassical theory $(M,g,\psi,\rho)$ when it exists, unlike usual quantum field theory in a fixed background, produces a self-consistent theory.
-Kinematic properties of the Killing horizon like the zeroth law of black hole thermodynamics, i.e. the constancy of the surface gravity throughout $\mathfrak h_\pm$ are automatically true (see appendix A).
+This construction requires that the semiclassical couples gravity to expectation values of the fields as if they were classical objects, and that the matter field operators satisfy their Hamilton equations under their expectation values for a state $\rho$.
+When there exists such $(M,g,\psi,\rho)$ for this semiclassical theory, imposing $\mathbf E^\psi=\mathbf E^g+\langle\mathbf R\rangle=0$ produces, unlike usual quantum field theory in a fixed background, a self-consistent theory\footnote{In other words, back reaction of phenomena originated in the quantum mechanical nature of matter are automatically accounted for.}.
+So kinematic properties of the Killing horizon like the constancy of the surface gravity throughout $\mathfrak h_\pm$ (see appendix A) are automatically true.

-We justify calling the Hamiltonian (\ref{scham}) \emph{semiclassical} since for General Relativity it is the same as the Hamiltonian generated by the dynamics of $G_{ab}=8\pi\langle T_{ab}\rangle$, the usual semiclassical Einstein's equations using the ADM formalism.
-An example of such a theory is given in appendix B.

-So far we have not used the fact that $\chi^a$ generates an isometry for the semiclassical theory.
-For the metric, it is straightforward to impose $\mathsterling_\chi g=0$ in the Hamiltonian as in (\ref{dh}).
-For the $\psi$ degrees of freedom, we can construct a tetrad with $\chi^a$ and three vectors orthogonal to it.
-We need to require that the contraction of the tensor quantities that couple to the metric with all vectors of this tetrad are Lie dragged along the orbits of $\chi^a$.
-Let $F$ denote one of these contractions under the expectation value, then we require